Lost dogs (may this never happen to you but here’s the info just in case….)

 Put the Doglost posters inside plastic sleeves to protect them from the rain if they're outside.
 Put them up in local shops, vets, pubs, notice boards, the area where your pet went missing and through the doors of neighbouring streets.
 Register your dog on any lost and found websites and share on social media.

-If you find your dog please remember to inform everyone who is keeping an eye out for them and take down any lost posters.
+When you find your dog please remember to inform everyone who is keeping an eye out for them and take down any lost dog posters.

 Other possible actions to find a missing dog